xinyuew-ec/Microblog-sentiment-classification/README.md

 * Pandas
 * Scikit-learn
 # Training
-You need to create two folders named svm-model-2013 and svm-model-2014 in the root directory.And you need to change the path to absolute path.
+You need to create two folders named svm-model-2013 and svm-model-2014 in the root directory.
+And you need to change the path to absolute path.

 To train model with the NLP&CC 2013 dataset, run: train_model_2013.py.